-- Place a child at increased risk of significant harm - Place an adult at increased risk of serious harm - Prejudice the prevention, detection or prosecution of a serious crime - Lead to unjustified delay in making enquiries about allegations of significant harm to a child, or serious harm to an adult.
+- place a child at increased risk of significant harm - place an adult at increased risk of serious harm - prejudice the prevention, detection or prosecution of a serious crime - lead to unjustified delay in making enquiries about allegations of significant harm to a child, or serious harm to an adult.

-When we become aware that a student is being privately fostered, we remind the carer/parent of their legal duty to notify Wigan Children's Social Care.
+When we become aware that a pupil is being privately fostered, we remind the carer/parent of their legal duty to notify Wigan Children's Social Care.
 We follow this up by contacting Children's Social Care directly.
+(MASH 01942 828300)